9+1 Rewards & Reasons To Get “Out There” This Summer

 [+1] There Are Rewards To Getting “Out There”

-Out of all the benefits and rewards of spending time in a wilderness park this summer, there is another unexpected reward “Out There” waiting for few lucky paddlers on an undisclosed tree along a portage trail.
+Out of all the benefits and rewards of spending time in a wilderness park this summer, there is another unexpected reward “Out There” waiting for few lucky paddlers on an undisclosed portage trail.
 That’s right!
-As part of the Paddle In The Park Contest, there are 6 handcrafted Badger® canoe paddles hidden in the interior/backcountry areas of Algonquin Park, Temagami, and Killarney.
+As part of the Paddle In The Park Contest, there are handcrafted Badger® canoe paddles hidden in the interior/backcountry areas though out some of Ontario’s most popular canoe routes.
 If you find one of these paddles, you get to keep it!

 So what are you waiting for?